-This SSAA Target Pistol National Guide to the NRA Pistol Rules is a precis written to assist members' understanding and knowledge of the Rules of the Competitions.
-On matters where this Guide is silent, refer to the current edition of the NRA Pistol Rules.
+This SSAA Guide to the NRA & CMP Pistol Rules is a precis written to assist members understanding and knowledge of the Rules of the competitions.
+On matters where this Guide is silent refer to the current edition of the NRA Precision Pistol Rules for all matches except Service Pistol where reference is made to the CMP Pistol Rules.